 Please keep in mind that you still get to use the Nintendo Switch Online service for the amount of time you've already paid for.
 So, if you paid for an entire year for either an individual or family plan, turning off automatic renewal just means you won't get charged for another year, but you'll stay with the membership until it expires.

-Why you should keep it
+Why you should keep Nintendo Switch Online

-Nintendo's pricing starts at $4 a month or $20 for the entire year.
+Family and Individual plans: Nintendo's pricing starts at $4 a month or $20 for the entire year.
 If you go for a family plan, that's $35 for the year, and you can include up to eight accounts in it (less than $5 a person if you fill it up).
 Sure, the Expansion Pack is a bit pricier at $50 a year for individuals and $80 a year for family plans, but you get everything from the base subscription as well as access to Nintendo 64 games, Sega Genesis games, and the Happy Home Paradise DLC for Animal Crossing: New Horizons.

-Nintendo Switch Online
+Nintendo Switch Online 12-Month Membership

 The newest member of the Nintendo Switch family is the OLED model, which incorporates new and improved features to the system, including a larger OLED display, a more stable kickstand for tabletop play, a LAN port, and an upgraded 64GB of internal storage.
 It's the classic Nintendo Switch, but better.